Skip to main content

 Public and nonpublic information

 Certain information about the death is available to the public, including full name; age; race; gender; home address; date, time and location of injury; date, time and location of death, and brief descriptive comments.
 Other information about the death is available only to next-of-kin (usually a spouse, children, parents and siblings), and personal lawyers and doctors.
-We release some information about the death to the public, but most is protected and only available to next of kin.

 Request a death certificate